 Fake and phony reviews can ruin a company’s reputation.
 The longer they remain online, the more damage they can do.
 If you’re the target of a malicious fake review attack, hire an attorney who can determine the best course of action.

 #3: You Are Your Affiliates’ Keeper

 The Federal Trade Commission has made it clear: marketers and businesses are responsible for the actions of affiliates who promote their products.
 If affiliates flout marketing regulations, businesses can be held liable.
-Click here to learn what steps you must take to comply with government monitoring standards.

 #4: Tell the Truth